About Grande Cascade du Mt Dore

 The trail ascended over several long switchbacks before reaching the base of the falls fronted by a footbridge (as shown in the photo at the top of this page).
 It took me about 20 minutes of fast hiking to get from the start of the trail leaving the road to get here.
 At a more leisurely pace and including the time it took to walk through town and up some roads to finally get to the actual chemin de La Grande Cascade, I’d say it was about 45 minutes to an hour going up.
 Officially, it’s said to be 90 minutes round trip.

 Although the footbridge at the falls can be the turnaround point, I highly recommend continuing on.
 I continued past the footbridge, up some steps, and then walked along a trail-of-use further up the plateau until I was high enough to look all the way across the valley containing Le Mont Dore below with the Sancy Massif all the way to my left as I faced town.
 It was one of the more inspiring views to be had in this region and one of the more surprising benefits of waterfalling in an area normally popular for skiing in Winter (by the way, this trail is closed in Winter due to ice).

 Since I stayed at an accommodation in the town of Le Mont-Dore, I didn’t follow the exact directions recommended in the official literature.
 Instead, I walked south from the Hotel Les Charmettes on Avenue Georges Clemenceau until I saw a sign indicating the way to La Grande Cascade across the street (following Chemin Du Poète).
 This path cuts over to Route de Besse, which I followed uphill around a bend (be aware this road is shared with cars) until I saw the signpost for the pedestrian-only Chemin de La Grande Cascade.

-I don't recall seeing free public parking except for a handful of spots by the visitor center to the far west of town so this is something to consider if you're not staying in town.
-If you are staying in town, then you can just leave your car at your accommodation and walk.
+I don’t recall seeing free public parking except for a handful of spots by the visitor center to the far west of town so this is something to consider if you’re not staying in town.
+If you are staying in town (like we did), then you can just leave your car at your accommodation and walk.

 The shortest distance to both the views and the waterfall is attained by driving Route de Besse to the camping site called Domaine de La Grande Cascade, which sits on the plateau or moor about 1450m in elevation.
-I recalled a sign saying it was 1 euro per person if you're not staying at the camping.
+I recalled a sign saying it was 1 euro per person if you’re not staying at the camping.
 However, in hindsight, it made the most sense to park there and walk through their property and onto the trail.
-I believe it's only 20 minutes of relatively flat walking from here to get to the Grand View (Grande Vue) and another five minutes downhill to get right in front of the falls.
+I believe it’s only 20 minutes of relatively flat walking from here to get to the Grand View (Grande Vue) and another five minutes downhill to get right in front of the falls.

 Route de Besse ultimately continues to the Sancy Massif where there are skiing opportunities during Winter or you can use the ski lifts for views and doing one-way shuttle hikes.